adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 Despite its simplicity, this method of rendering lists has two disadvantages:

-1. Every time any assign changes, the loop will be executed again.
-It doesn't matter if the assign that changed has no relationship with the loop.
+1. The loop will be executed again every time any assign changes.
+It doesn't matter if the assign that changed is note related with the loop.
-2. The list of elements will be saved in memory in LiveView while LiveView is turned on for that user.
+2. The list of elements will be saved in memory in LiveView while LiveView is alived for that user even if you don't need it.

 ## Avoid processing lists within HEEx

 Let's say you don't want to render a specific element in the list.
-We could simply add a filter to our understanding.
+We could simply add a filter to our `for` comprehension.
 Create and run a file called `classic_for_filter.exs`:

 ```elixir
 Mix.install([